ACCA Warns Revised Section 232 Tariffs Will Push HVAC Equipment Costs Higher

 How the Pass-Through Works

 Distributors typically see tariff-driven cost changes first, absorb a piece, and pass the rest to contractors over 30 to 90 days.
 Contractors then decide how much to eat and how much to rebill.
-In 2018 and again in 2022, that cycle produced 6-10% effective price increases on residential equipment within a quarter of similar tariff moves.
-There's no reason to expect a different pattern this time.
+Past tariff cycles drove roughly high-single-digit effective price increases on residential equipment within a quarter of similar moves, and there's no reason to expect a different pattern this time.

 Copper is the part most likely to hit fast.
 Copper line set and coil costs move weekly on published indexes, so distributors adjust almost in real time.
 Steel and aluminum effects on cabinet work take longer to land because they ride through finished-goods inventory.
 Equipment manufacturers don't pay for metal at spot, they pay on contracts with pricing reopens tied to indexes, and those reopens happen on a lag.